clearlinux/dockerfiles/openvino/README.md

     docker pull clearlinux/openvino
     ```

-2. Start one-time classification_sample with alexnet model as below:
+2. Start one-time classification_sample with mobilenetv2-int8-tf-0001 model as below:

    * Use docker-compose to start the example:
      ```